le-ar-n-classroom/assignment_02/README.md

 * 1a: Given two vectors, use the cross product to create a set of three orthonormal vectors.

-* 1b: Use the cross product to compute the area of a convex, 2D polygon.
+* 1b.
+Use the cross product to compute the area of a convex, 2D polygon with more than 3 sides.

-* 1c: Define a function for computing the cross products of two same-length arrays of vectors by
+* 1c: Define a function for computing the cross products of two same-length lists of vectors
-    * Prototype in pure Python (loop over the arrays).
-    * Make Numpy equivalent without loops.

 ## 2 - Recursive Functions